usfm-bible/tcdocs/proposals/2023/u23003_biblical_references.md

 Charref = digits
 ContextRef = Chapter (chaptersep Verse)? | Verse | WordRef | Charref
 ```
 This grammar is technically ambiguous.
 For example a reference that consists only of a sequence of digits may be a chapter or a verse or a wordref or a charref.
+It is only in the context of another reference that the ambiguity may be resolved.